-- established annually by the State Department of Education in consultation with the State Department of Developmental Services and the Department of Finance. - (d) No agency or multidisciplinary team, including any agency listed in Section 95012, shall presume or determine eligibility, including eligibility for medical services, for any other agency.
+- established annually by the State Department of Education in consultation with the State Department of Developmental Services and the Department of Finance. - (d) An agency or multidisciplinary team, including any agency listed in Section 95012, shall not presume or determine eligibility, including eligibility for medical services, for any other agency.
 However, regional centers and local educational agencies shall coordinate intake, evaluation, assessment, and individualized family service plans for infants and toddlers and their families who are served by an agency. - (e) Upon termination of the program pursuant to Section 95003, the State Department of Developmental Services shall be responsible for the payment of services pursuant to this title. - (f) This section shall become operative on January 1, 2015.

 Chapter 5.
-Services §95016.
+Services

 - (a) Each infant or toddler referred for evaluation for early intervention services shall have a timely, comprehensive, multidisciplinary evaluation of his or her needs and level of functioning in order to determine eligibility.
 In the process of determining eligibility of an infant or toddler, an assessment shall be conducted by qualified personnel, and shall include a family interview, to identify the child's unique strengths and needs and the services appropriate to meet those needs; and the resources, priorities, and concerns of the family and the supports and services necessary to enhance the family's capacity to meet the developmental needs of their infant or toddler.
 Evaluations and assessments shall be shared and utilized between the regional center and the local educational agency, and any other agency providing services for the eligible infant or toddler, as appropriate.
 Family assessments shall be family directed and voluntary on the part of the family.
 Families shall be afforded the opportunity to participate in all decisions regarding eligibility and services. - (b) Regional centers and local educational agencies or their designees shall be responsible for ensuring that the requirements of this section are implemented.
 The procedures, requirements, and timelines for evaluation and assessment shall be consistent with the statutes and regulations under Part C of the federal Individuals with Disabilities Education Act (20 U.S.C.
 Sec.
-1431 et seq.), applicable regulations, and this title, and shall be specified in regulations adopted pursuant to Section 95028. - §95018.
-Each eligible infant or toddler and family shall be provided a service coordinator who will be responsible for facilitating the implementation of the individualized family service plan and for coordinating with other agencies and persons providing services to the family.
+1431 et seq.), applicable regulations, and this title, and shall be specified in regulations adopted pursuant to Section 95028.

+§95018.
+Each eligible infant or toddler and their family shall be provided a service coordinator who will be responsible for facilitating the implementation of the individualized family service plan and for coordinating with other agencies and persons providing services to the family.
 The qualifications, responsibilities, and functions of service coordinators shall be consistent with the statutes and regulations under Part C and this title, and shall be specified in regulations adopted pursuant to Section 95028.
-The State Department of Developmental Services shall ensure that service coordinators, as defined in federal law, meet federal and state regulation requirements, are trained to work with infants and their families, and meet competency requirements set forth in Section 303.22(d) of Title 34 of the Code of Federal Regulations.
-Service coordinator caseloads shall be an overall average of 62 consumers to each staff member.
+The State Department of Developmental Services shall ensure that service coordinators, as defined in federal law, meet federal and state regulation requirements, are trained to work with infants and their families, and meet competency requirements set forth in Section 52122 of Title 17 of the California Code of Regulations.
+Service coordinator caseloads shall be as specified in subdivision (c) of Section 4640.6 of the Welfare and Institutions Code.
+A service coordinator for each eligible infant or toddler and their family shall conduct at least quarterly reviews of the individualized family service plan.
 Pursuant to Section 303.521 of Title 34 of the Code of Federal Regulations, service coordination is not subject to any fees that might be established for any other federal or state program.